tinydevcrm/tinydevcrm-backend/README.md

         http://localhost:8000/views/create/
     ```

+    You can pass any single SQL statement, provided that it starts with
+    'SELECT', 'TABLES', or 'VALUES' (i.e. is read-only).

 7. Create a cron job.
 This refreshes the materialized view in order to fetch
     updated information from the underlying table, at a frequency for your
     choosing.